Can You Wear Cat Eye Polish During an MRI? The Magnetic Truth Revealed!

 Can Cat Eye Polish Be Worn When Having an MRI?

 If you love the trendy nail art and using the dimensional magnetic cat eye polishes, you may be wondering if it's safe to wear them during an MRI.
-The short answer is no. Even if it's just a fun nail art accent, cat eye polishes should be avoided when undergoing an MRI scan due to their magnetic properties.
+The short answer is to always talk to your medical provider, as it can depend on the area receiving the MRI.
+Even if it's just a fun nail art accent, cat eye polishes are magnetic and may need to be avoided when undergoing an MRI scan due to these magnetic properties.

-It's important to follow safety guidelines when undergoing an MRI to ensure accurate results and prevent any potential risks.
+It's important to communicate with your medical provider and to always follow safety guidelines when undergoing an MRI to ensure accurate results and prevent any potential risks.
 Before your scan, make sure to remove any metallic objects, including nail polishes with magnetic properties, to avoid any complications.

-While cat eye polish may look stunning, it's best to save it for occasions when you're not scheduled for an MRI.
-Opt for regular nail polish or non-metallic nail art options to keep your nails safe during medical procedures.
+While cat eye polish may look stunning, and we are obsessed with it here at Zodiac Spa, it may be best to save it for occasions when you're not scheduled for an MRI- just in case.
+Hopefully your nail choice can shine no matter what is happening with your health and that you wont have to opt for non-metallic nail art options to keep your nails safe during medical procedures.

 Remember, your health and safety should always come first, even when it comes to your nail art choices!